How to turn a small, unused room with no windows into a bright homework room including custom built-ins, free printable art and DIY board and batten.

 Besides books we filled the shelves with picture frames & printables, storage baskets from Target, and lots of greenery to add some color to this windowless room.

 The table was actually a Christmas present to Ellie from my parents.
 She asked for a playroom table… seriously.
 The kid just wanted a place to do her crafts and color!
 My mom purchased it from Overstock but unfortunately I can’t seem to find this one anymore online.
-You can find the chairs here (I purchased them separately), but let me know if you can find the table anywhere.
-I’ll keep looking too 😉 Love that it’s a drop leaf round table.
+I did find a similar one here from Wayfair!
+You can find the chairs here (I purchased them separately), but let me know if you can find that specific table anywhere.
+Love that it’s a drop leaf round table.
 Folds down nicely and can be placed against the wall if we need more space in this room!

 On the table we have little buckets where we keep Ellie’s scissors, glue, and markers for her favorite part of the room… the magnetic dry erase board!